-The important thing to God is not where you pray, but that you pray, and in what spirit you pray.
-Shadrach, Meshach, and Abednego prayed in a large furnace, which is a great thing to know should you ever get thrown into a furnace, but that doesn't mean we should build a furnace for people to pray in.
-The apostle Paul prayed in prison, but we don't want to jail people to get them to pray.
+The important thing to God is not where you pray, but that you pray, and in what spirit you do it.
+Shadrach, Meshach, and Abednego prayed in a large furnace, which is good to know should you ever get thrown into a furnace, but that doesn't mean we should build actual furnaces for prayer.
+The apostle Paul prayed in prison, but we don't want to jail people to get them to pray or build a devotional cell block in our churches.
 We can, however, set aside more reasonable spaces for people to use for praying.

-A growing proportion of churches are setting aside a special room solely for the purpose of prayer.
-There are several models for this, each reflecting a different approach to prayer.
-These are places to actually pray, rather than places to think about or learn about prayer.
+A growing proportion of churches are setting aside a special room solely for the purpose of praying.
+There are several models for setting up a prayer room, each reflecting a different approach to congregational prayer.
+These are places to actually pray, rather than places to think about or learn about it.

 In the prayer closet model, a small room is chosen.
-It is designed to be a private room for prayer, though it needs to be large enough for at least two so a comforting presence can be given to those who need it, or perhaps for confession.
+It is designed to be a private room for praying, though it needs to be large enough for at least two so a comforting presence can be given to those who need it, or perhaps for confession.
 This style is best when it is in a stripped-down form: a padded kneeler, a basic altar-like area with a cross on or behind it, a pair of soft-seated folding chairs, a box of tissues.
 A more complex approach to a closet would add sound-deadening walls or sound-canceling headphones to provide maximum silence for the praying person.
-Some churches would find the prayer closet to be too individualistic, a me-and-God way of faith, but if it is part of a congregation's wider prayer practices, it does not have to be so.
-Most churches lack the space or money for much more than this sort of a room; it is sometimes quite literally a former utility closet.
+Some churches would find the prayer closet to be too individualistic, a me-and-God way of faith.
+Not so, if the congregation creates a context for the prayer closet within its wider practices.
+Most churches lack the space or money for much more than this sort of a room.
+It is sometimes quite literally a former utility closet.

 In the larger prayer room model, the room is large enough to do some walking around in, maybe large enough for several different things to be happening at once.
-It always has an outside door (so it can be used when the rest of the building is locked), but might not have an inside door (for security reasons).
-The key to the larger prayer room is that there are many possible choices that can be used for making it a place amenable to prayer.
+It has an outside door (so it can be used when the rest of the building is locked), but might not have an inside door (for security reasons).
+The key to the larger prayer room is that there are many ways to make it a place amenable for praying.
 Some ideas:

 back to the top